rywem/BetterProgramming/SoftwareEngineering/README.md

 3. [DesignPatterns](./DesignPatterns) - A project directory for learning various design patterns available in computer science.
 4. [MontyHall](./MontyHall) - An attempt to represent the MontyHall problem with code.
 5. [ProjectEuler](./ProjectEuler) - A 2016 attempt to improve personal general problem solving skills with software.
 Based upon [Project Euler's](https://projecteuler.net/) problem sets.
-7. [Fundamentals](./Fundamentals) - a section for covering fundamental computer science concepts
-    1. [Regex](https://github.com/cybervoid/BetterProgramming/tree/master/SoftwareEngineering/Fundamentals/Regex) - a section for learning the fundamentals of regex
+7. [Regex](https://github.com/cybervoid/BetterProgramming/tree/master/SoftwareEngineering/Fundamentals/Regex) - a section for learning the fundamentals of regex